apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/headless_browser.md

 ## Dynamically loaded data {#dynamic-data}

-One of the important benefits of using a browser is that it allows you to easily extract data that's dynamically loaded, such as data that's only fetched after a user scrolls or interacts with the page.
+One of the important benefits of using a browser is that it allows you to extract data that's dynamically loaded, such as data that's only fetched after a user scrolls or interacts with the page.
 In our case, it's the "**You may also like**" section of the product detail pages.
 Those products aren't available in the initial HTML, but the browser loads them later using an API.

 ![headless-dynamic-data.png](./images/headless-dynamic-data.png)